vitobatbino/terrablock/README.md

 The goal of this project is to build a hyper-optimized, standalone engine from scratch without relying on massive frameworks like Unity or Unreal.
 By writing memory-efficient C++ and leveraging multithreading, TerraBlock is designed to run incredibly fast on modern machines while maintaining strict compatibility with retro hardware.

-### 🚀 Current State of the Game (v0.0.0.1 - Prototype)

-Currently, the game is in its foundational prototype phase.
-The core engine architecture is complete:
+### 🚀 Engine Capabilities

+The TerraBlock engine is built on a highly modular and optimized architecture:
+*   **Voxel Interaction:** Fast 3D raycasting allowing for real-time block breaking, placing, and targeting highlights.
-*   **Infinite-Style Generation:** Asynchronous, multithreaded chunk generation that doesn't freeze the main thread.
+*   **Infinite-Style Meshing:** Asynchronous, double-buffered chunk generation running on background threads ensures zero flickering and no main-thread lag spikes.
-*   **Classic Terrain:** A 256x64x256 world featuring 7 layers of varied dirt, deep stone, and caves.
+*   **Engine Persistence:** Native C++ binary level saving and loading utilizing DEFLATE compression for minimal file footprints on disk.
-*   **Voxel Physics:** Custom AABB grid collision allowing for smooth wall-sliding and snappy, frictionless movement.
+*   **Voxel Physics:** Custom AABB grid collision allowing for smooth wall-sliding and snappy, frictionless classic movement.
-*   **Pure Retro Graphics:** Powered by legacy OpenGL 1.1 with Flat-Shaded lighting and dynamic texture atlases.
+*   **Pure Retro Graphics:** Powered by legacy OpenGL 1.1 with Flat-Shaded lighting, cross-chunk face culling, and dynamic 1D texture atlases.

 ---

 ## 🛠️ Built With

 This engine was built from the ground up utilizing the following technologies:
-*   **[C++11/17]** - Core engine logic, memory management, and multithreading.
+*   **[C++11/17]** - Core engine logic, memory management, file systems, and multithreading.
 *   **[CMake]** - Cross-platform build system for Linux and Windows.
 *   **[Raylib]** - Window management, inputs, and hardware abstraction.
 *   **[FastNoiseLite]** - Lightweight 2D/3D fractal noise generation.